maxhoffmann/angular-snippets/README.md

 	"auto_complete_triggers": [ {"selector": "text.html", "characters": "<"}, {"selector": "source.js", "characters": "$." }, {"selector": "text.html meta.tag", "characters": " " } ]

-This line also ensures to show completions whenever you have entered $ oder . in a JavaScript file.
+This line also ensures to show completions whenever you have entered $ or . in a JavaScript file.

 __Snippet Categories:__
 - [Directives](#directives)